ICanBoogie/Render/README.md

 ## Renderer

-[Renderer][] instances are used to render templates with subjects and options.
-They use an engine collection and a template resolver to find suitable templates and render them.
+A [Renderer][] instance is used to render a template with a subject and options.
+An engine collection and a template resolver are used to find suitable templates for the rendering.

-A shared renderer is provided by the `get_renderer()` helper.
+A shared [Renderer][] instance is provided by the `get_renderer()` helper.
 When it is first created the `Renderer::alter` event of class [Renderer\AlterEvent][] is fired.
-Event hooks may use this event the alter the renderer or replace it.
+Event hooks may use this event to alter the renderer or replace it.

-The following example demonstrate how to replace the renderer:
+The following example demonstrates how to replace the renderer:

 ```php
 <?php